-The Breakthrough Listen project is making its digital recorder backend at the Green Bank Telescope available for up to 50 hours of shared-risk observations each semester.
+The Breakthrough Listen project is making its digital recorder backend at the Green Bank Telescope available for a minimum of 50 hours of shared-risk observations each semester.
 The instrument consists of a cluster of 64 Titan X and 1080 GPU-based servers capturing 8-bit baseband voltages over up to 10 GHz of instantaneous bandwidth in two polarizations.

 Data rates are typically tens of TB / hr but a pipeline is available to generate spectra with adjustable frequency (> 3 Hz) and time (> 350 us) resolutions, with possible science applications including fast radio transients, pulsar observations, stellar flares, SETI, etc.